 ◆ Uninstall rarely used programs and delete unwanted files in system partitions.

 ◆ Connect the new HDD or SSD to your computer.
 If there’s only one slot, use an USB-to-SATA adapter to connect it.

-◆ Download and install the XXClone Make Bootable alternative.
+◆ Download and install the XXClone Make Bootable alternative on your computer.

 How to clone the system volume and make the target disk bootable

 - Launch the software, go to Clone tab and choose System Clone.
 If you want to migrate the entire disk, choose Disk Clone instead.